 "For me, my top free hair tip is probably my go-to style!
 I braid my hair into a low, loose braid when it's 70% dry.
 Then, I shake it out and go!
 I have soft waves without needing to use any heat, and hairstylists have even asked me what curling iron I use when I use this technique."

 Enhance the tip with: a light oil or styling cream.
 Faith loves the below from Leonor Grey!

 "The best free hair tip I've ever picked up was by celebrity hairstylist Mark Townsend.
 It does involve a product, but the trick has to do more with the application.
 (Plus, don't most of us have a bottle of dry shampoo lying around?)
 He told me to use dry shampoo thinly over my entire head, instead of just at the root.
 It instantly adds more texture and lived-in-ness, which I love and have been obsessed with ever since."

-Enhance the tip with: a budget-friendly dry shampoo like Hallie's favorite from Dove
+Enhance the tip with: a budget-favourite dry shampoo like Batiste.

 Lindsey Metrus, Managing Editor

 "I've been told several times that after blow-drying your hair, you should hit your roots with some cold air by using the cool-shot button to seal the cuticle and make your hair shinier.
 This also applies in the shower.
 If you can bear it, running some cold water on your hair at the end of your shower helps strengthen your strands rather than leaving them vulnerable from the hot temperature of the water."